 \section{Abstract}

-Diffusion models often degrade when trained in latent spaces (e.g., VAEs), yet the formal causes remain poorly understood.
-We quantify latent-space diffusability through the rate of change of the Minimum Mean Squared Error (MMSE) along the diffusion trajectory.
+Diffusion models often degrade in latent spaces, yet the formal causes remain poorly understood.
+We quantify latent-space diffusability via the rate of change of the Minimum Mean Squared Error (MMSE) along the diffusion trajectory.
 Our framework decomposes this MMSE rate into contributions from Fisher Information (FI) and Fisher Information Rate (FIR).
-We demonstrate that while global isometry ensures FI alignment, FIR is governed by the encoder’s local geometric properties.
-Our analysis explicitly decouples latent geometric distortion into three measurable penalties: dimensional compression, tangential distortion, and curvature injection.
-We derive theoretical conditions for FIR preservation across spaces, ensuring maintained diffusability.
-Experiments across diverse autoencoding architectures validate our framework and establish these efficient FI and FIR metrics as a robust diagnostic suite for identifying and mitigating latent diffusion failure.
+We demonstrate that while global isometry ensures FI alignment, FIR is governed by the interplay between encoder and data geometries.
+Our analysis decouples diffusion degradation into four penalties: dimensional compression, tangential distortion, high-frequency encoder curvature, and intrinsic data curvature.
+We derive theoretical conditions for FIR preservation to ensure stable diffusability.
+Experiments across diverse autoencoding architectures demonstrate the implications of our theoretical bounds.
+We establish FI and FIR as a comprehensive analytical framework for understanding latent diffusability.